BAPTIZE IN THE NAME OF JESUS CHRIST

 ACTS 4:10, 12 “let it be known to you all, and to all the people of Israel, that by the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead, by Him this man stands here before you whole. … 12 “Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.”

-It is a personal, physical act that symbolizes our desire and willingness to put to death an old life of sin in order to live as a new creation reconciled to God[2].
-Only the blood of Jesus Christ covers sin; therefore, baptism is relevant when associated with His sacrifice.
-“Baptized in the name of Jesus Christ” means the act of water immersion is a likeness of, and a conjoining with, His death.
+Baptism comes from a personal desire and willingness to put to death the old life of sin in order to live as a new creation reconciled to God[2].
+Only the blood of Jesus Christ covers sin; therefore, baptism is only associated with His sacrifice.
+Being “baptized in the name of Jesus Christ” is a physical act in which a Believer is symbolically joined into His death:

-Paul made this exceptionally clear in his rhetorical response to the Corinthians who were disputing about the importance of name of the person doing the baptism over the name of the One who died for our sins:
+Paul made this exceptionally clear in his rhetorical response to the Corinthians who were disputing about the importance of the name of the person performing the baptism over the name of Jesus who actually died for sins:

-Obviously, Paul was not crucified for the salvation of the Corinthians, so none of them were (or could be) baptized into Paul’s name.
-Even if this were the case, then Christ would be divided!
+Obviously, Paul was not crucified for the salvation of the Corinthians, so none of the Corinthians were (or could be) baptized into Paul’s name.
+Even if this were the case, he said that “Christ” would be divided!
 Divided how?
-The Corinthians emphasized baptisms in accordance with the names of the men who performed them—men such Paul, Apollos, and Cephas—and this was a matter of pride and putting men before God.
-They clearly did not understand the meaning, purpose, and authority behind baptism.
-God the Father[3] proclaimed that Jesus Christ is His ONLY Son and the ONLY name through which we receive eternal life!
+The Corinthians emphasized baptisms in accordance with the names of the men who performed them—men such as Paul, Apollos, and Cephas—above that of Jesus who was sacrificed for them.
+The Corinthians wanted bragging rights according to who baptized them as they vied for status and recognition among themselves.
+Their pride put men before Jesus.
+Clearly, they failed to recognize the meaning, purpose, and authority behind baptism.
+God the Father proclaimed that Jesus Christ is His ONLY Son and the ONLY name through which we receive eternal life[3]:

 JOHN 3:16-18 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him [Jesus Christ] should not perish but have everlasting life.
 17 “For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
 18 “He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.

 Belief in the name of Jesus Christ is required for salvation.
-Nowhere does the Bible state that baptism is performed in the name of anyone else, including God the Father or the Holy Spirit.
+Except for Matthew 28:19, nowhere else does the Bible state that baptism is performed in the name of anyone except Jesus Christ and even God the Father and the Holy Spirit are never mentioned.

 MATTHEW 28:19 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,

-This is in complete contrast to all other New Testament Scripture, which specify the name of Jesus Christ only.
+This is a complete contrast to all other New Testament Scripture, which specify baptism is in name of Jesus Christ alone.

-There are issues with the Holy Spirit[4] mentioned in Matthew 28:19.
-The first is that it is not a living being so it has no name that can be applied to baptism.
-While it has functions that have been made into titles—i.e., Comforter—nowhere in Scripture is the “name” of the Holy Spirit mentioned.
-As the power of God, it is impossible to baptize in accordance with, or authorized by, the Holy Spirit.
+There are also additional issues with the Holy Spirit[4] mentioned in Matthew 28:19.
+The first is that it is not an independent living being so it has no personalized name that can be applied to baptism.
+While it has functions that have been made into titles—i.e., Comforter—nowhere in Scripture is the Holy Spirit given a name.
+The Holy Spirit is the power of God; as such, it is impossible to baptize in accordance with, or authorized by, the Holy Spirit.
 That would be like saying, “Baptize in the name of electricity.”

-Even if the Holy Spirit had a part in the baptismal formula, it is sent by God the Father in the name of Jesus Christ!
+The Holy Spirit does have a part to play but it is AFTER baptism.
+It is sent by God the Father in the name of Jesus Christ when the elder lays hands on the person following baptismal immersion:

 Why is the Holy Spirit sent in the name of Jesus?
-Again, “there is no salvation in any other” name than Jesus Christ[5].
-While baptism is for the remission of sin, the Holy Spirit begets eternal life; therefore, it is also necessary for salvation.
-However, it must be sent by God the Father in the name of the Savior Jesus Christ.
+Again, “there is no other name under heaven given among men by which we must be saved” than Jesus Christ[5].
+While baptism is for the remission of sin, the Holy Spirit begets eternal life[6]; therefore, it is also necessary for salvation but has a different purpose.
+Still, it is sent by God the Father in the name of the Savior Jesus Christ.

-ORDNANCE: All things (including baptism and the sending of the Holy Spirit) required for salvation MUST BE DONE IN THE NAME OF JESUS CHRIST because only His sacrifice makes salvation possible.
+ORDINANCE: All things (including baptism and the sending of the Holy Spirit) required for salvation MUST BE DONE IN THE NAME OF JESUS CHRIST because only His blood sacrifice makes salvation possible.

-Baptizing in the name of the Holy Spirit (if there were such a thing) would require saying something to the effect: “You are baptized in the name of the Holy Spirit sent in the name of Jesus Christ.”
-This is a ridiculous and meaningless statement that completely obscures the only name that can bring salvation.
+Baptizing in the name of the Holy Spirit (if there were such a thing) would be saying something to the effect: “I baptize you in the name of Jesus and in the name of the Holy Spirit, which is sent in the name of Jesus Christ.”
+This is a meaningless statement that obscures the only name that brings salvation.

-Another problem is that the Holy Spirit comes only through the laying on of hands by an ordained elder or minister, not as a result of the baptism ceremony!
-Receiving the Holy Spirit is, in fact, completely separate from baptism:
+Another distinction is that the Holy Spirit comes only through the laying on of hands by an ordained elder or minister, not as a result of the baptism ceremony!
+Receiving the Holy Spirit is, in fact, a separate act from baptism:

 ACTS 10:44-45, 47-48 While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
 45 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out [by God the Father] on the Gentiles also. … 47 “Can anyone forbid water, that these should not be baptized who have received the Holy Spirit just as we have?”
 48 And he commanded them to be baptized in the name of the Lord.
 Then they asked him to stay a few days.

-Including the Holy Spirit in ANY form makes absolutely no sense because it has no purpose in water immersion baptism.
+Mentioning the Holy Spirit in ANY form makes absolutely no sense because it serves no purpose or function in baptism.

 Baptism—Roles of God, Jesus, & the Holy Spirit

-It is important to understand the roles of God the Father and Jesus Christ with regards to baptism.
-First of all, baptism is for the remission of sin.
+It is important to understand the roles of God the Father, Jesus Christ, and the Holy Spirit with regards to baptism.
+First of all, baptism portrays the death, burial, and resurrection of Jesus Christ who shed His blood for the remission (cancellation) of the penalty of death for sin:

 HEBREWS 9:22 And according to the law almost all things are purified with blood, and without shedding of blood there is no remission [of sins].

-DEFINITION: Remission of sin is the cancellation of the death penalty for transgressions of the Law of God.
+DEFINITION: Remission of sin is the cancellation of the death penalty for transgressions against the Law of God.

 God the Father did not shed His own blood so even God the Father cannot commute the death penalty for someone without the blood of Jesus Christ.
 Remission of sin is only possible through the One who shed His blood without ever committing sin—Jesus Christ[7]: